 This Agreement is comprised of the grant funding award, the Terms and Conditions, and all attachments.
-These Terms and Conditions are standard requirements for grant awards.
-The Energy Commission may impose additional special conditions in this grant Agreement that address the unique circumstances of this project.
-Special conditions that conflict with these standard provisions take precedence.
+These Terms and Conditions are standard requirements for block grant awards.
+The Energy Commission may impose additional special terms and conditions in this Agreement that address the unique circumstances of this project.
+In cases where these special terms and conditions conflict with the standard provisions, the special terms and conditions will take precedence.

-The Recipient's authorized representative shall sign all copies of this Agreement and return all signed packages to the Energy Commission's Grants and Loans Office within 30 days.
+The Recipient's authorized representative shall sign all copies of this Agreement and return all signed packages to the Energy Commission's Contracts, Grants and Loans Office within 30 days.
 Failure to meet this requirement may result in the forfeiture of this award.
-When all required signatures are obtained, an executed copy will be returned to the Recipient.
+Once all required signatures are obtained, an executed copy shall be returned to the Recipient.